The One Brand

 One Water went on to secure a number of flagship customers, including World Duty Free, Virgin Atlantic, Starbucks and Hawksmoor.

 In May 2015, Samantha Cameron invited the team to No.10 Downing Street to celebrate reaching £10 million raised for The One Foundation.
 But the highlight that year was finding the young girl in the photo who had inspired Duncan almost a decade before.
-After months of research, and with the help of local NGOs in Nairobi and facial recognition specialists in the UK, he finally found Ann – and The One Foundation still keeps in touch with her and supports her family to this day.
+After months of research, and with the help of local NGOs in Nairobi and facial recognition specialists in the UK, he finally found Ann in Kibera, an informal settlement in Nairobi – and The One Foundation still keeps in touch with her and supports her family to this day.
+Watch the story of the search for the Kiberan girl here.